5 Fascinating Museums to Learn About Dublin’s 1916 Easter Rising

 How to get there: Take the Luas (tram) from Dublin city centre to Drimnagh (red line).
-Cross the canal beside the station and walk 500 meters on St Vincent Street West until you see Richmond Barracks on your right.
+Cross the canal beside the station and walk 500 metres on St Vincent Street West until you see Richmond Barracks on your right.

 Tip: The guided tour is recommended but only runs twice a day (times available online).

-Kilmainham Gaol, The Final Act
+Kilmainham Gaol, the Final Act

 Kilmainham Gaol or Kilmainham “Jail” was a dark, damp and freezing cold place where men, women and children alike were sentenced to hard labour for petty crimes they had committed.
 Opened in 1796, it was also a waiting room for convicts sentenced to transportation to Australia.